aleena24bino/SatHackNight-LangChain/README.md

     ```
     If set it will show your original API key.

-11. If required, you ca upgrade pip(optional)
+10. If required, you can upgrade pip(optional)
     ```
     python -m pip install --upgrade pip
     ```